Compressed air school

 - lamella

-- turbine
+- Turbine

 - Scroll

-The size we normally talk about is the compressor's ability to deliver compressed air, i.e. the ability of the compressor block and the electric motor.
+The size we can normally talk about is the compressor's ability to deliver compressed air, i.e. the ability of the compressor block and the electric motor.
 The flow we are talking about is normally stated in Sweden as free air output in litres/minute

 or other volume/time unit, see more info under air volume below.